nazrudeen-web/pinoymobiles.com/README.md

-## pinoymobiles.com (Philippines)
+## UAEMobileGuide.com (United Arab Emirates)

-PinoyMobiles is the Philippines’ trusted marketplace for buying and selling mobile phones.
+UAEMobileGuide is the UAE's trusted marketplace for finding the best mobile phone deals.
 Explore verified listings, compare prices, find affordable deals, and shop the latest smartphones from top brands.
-Fast, safe, and easy to use — PinoyMobiles connects Filipino buyers and sellers with the best mobile phone offers nationwide.
+Fast, safe, and easy to use — UAEMobileGuide connects UAE buyers with the best mobile phone offers across the Emirates.